 The members of the Leopoldina are organized in 28 sections that are grouped in four classes.

-Founded in 1652, the Leopoldina is one of the oldest academies of science in the world.
-It is dedicated to the advancement of science for the benefit of humankind and to the goal of shaping a better future.
-With some 1,500 members, the Leopoldina brings together outstanding scientists from Germany, Austria, Switzerland and many other countries.
+The Leopoldina is one of the oldest science academies in the world.
+Since its foundation in 1652, it is obligated to the advancement of free science, to benefit humankind and to shape a common future.
+With a base of about 1,500 members, the Leopoldina unites the forces of outstanding scientists from Germany, Austria, Switzerland and numerous other countries.

-The Leopoldina was appointed as the German National Academy of Sciences in 2008.
-In this capacity, it represents the German scientific community in international committees and speaks out on social and political questions, providing a nonpartisan, factual framework for discussion.
-Under the auspices of the Leopoldina, interdisciplinary groups of experts publish policy-guiding statements on issues of current interest.
-The Leopoldina also releases joint statements with other German, European and international academies.
-It promotes scientific and public debate, supports young scientists, confers awards for scientific achievements, conducts research projects, and campaigns for the human rights of persecuted scientists.
+The Leopoldina was appointed the German National Academy of Sciences in 2008.
+In this capacity, it represents the German scientific community in international committees and assumes a nonpartisan scientific position on social and political issues.
+Interdisciplinary groups of experts are formed by the Leopoldina and other German, European and international academies to develop and publish official statements on issues of current interest.
+The Leopoldina furthermore promotes scientific and public debate, supports young scientists, confers awards for scientific achievements, conducts research projects, and campaigns for the human rights of persecuted scientists.